 2) You care less about what other people think.

-Caring less about what people think is a type of superpower.
-Instead of desiring fame and recognition, you desire peace and anonymity.
 It feels liberating to have insults and insinuations roll off your back like water off a duck.
 There’s less desire to try and get even or one up your dissenter because you’re already set for life.

 Insults are usually hurled by unhappy people who want what you have.
 They are insecure and hope to bring you down to their level so they can feel better about themselves.
-Jealousy is a tough feeling to overcome.
-Showing neutrality or even compassion is more common for folks with F You Money.
-The reason is because every insult is a reminder of how good you have it.
+Envy is a tough feeling to overcome.

 3) You become less afraid to fail.

-I’m a perpetual failure in many things because I keep trying new things.
-Once you have F You Money, your failures aren’t going to crush you anymore.
-Instead, your failures just beat up your ego until it naturally re-inflates because your default setting is a good life with lots of freedom.
-When you’re less afraid to fail, your chances to succeed at new things go up.
+Once you have F You Money, your failures aren't going to crush you anymore.
+Instead, your failures just beat up your ego until it naturally re-inflates.
+After all, your default setting is a good life with lots of freedom.
+When you're less afraid to fail, your chances to succeed at new things go up.

 4) You hang out with people because you want to, not because you need to.